fbpx Skip to content

 Giving Rescue Breaths

-Performing CPR on an adult requires full lung strength rescue breaths for better effectiveness.
+To perform CPR on an adult, full lung-strength rescue breaths are required for better effectiveness.
 However, children need gentler puffs, and baby breaths even more so.
 Filling your cheeks with air usually suffices for infant rescue breaths.
-You must always ensure that the chest rises and falls during rescue breaths.
+You must always ensure that the chest rises and falls during rescue breaths to achieve adequate chest rise.

 Additionally, the head is always tilted back gently when performing rescue breaths on a young child or infant.